Brown Sugar Baby Bok Choy with Pork and Tofu

 - 12 ounces firm tofu

 Set a large sauté pan or wok over medium heat.
-While the pan heats up, peel and chop the garlic.
+While the pan heats up, peel and finely chop the garlic.
 Drizzle the sesame oil in the pan and add the garlic.
 Saute for a minute, without letting it burn.
-Add the pork and cook, stirring as needed, until cooked through.
+Add the pork, turn the heat to medium-high, and cook, stirring as needed, until the pork is crumbled and cooked through.

 While the pork cooks, roughly chop the bok choy, being sure to remove the little wedge of core at the bottom.
 Put in a colander and rinse thoroughly.
 Give the colander a good shake to remove excess water.